-Aged 64.
+Aged 65.
 Appointed as a Director, Chairman and Chief Executive in October, 1994.
 Awarded a Master's Degree in Engineering from The China University of Science and Technology.
-He has involved for the past twenty-five years in property development and investment in the PRC and Hong Kong and has over twenty-five years' experience in property investment and corporate management.
-Currently, he is also a major shareholder and a managing director of Fabulous Investments Limited ("Fabulous") and Dan Form International Limited, which is the ultimate holding company of Fabulous.
+He has involved for the past twenty-six years in property development and investment in the PRC and Hong Kong and has over twenty-six years' experience in property investment and corporate management.
+Currently, he is also a major shareholder and a managing director of Fabulous Investments Limited ("Fabulous") and the sole shareholder of Harlesden Limited, which is the ultimate holding company of Fabulous.

-Mr. Kenneth Hiu King Kon, Deputy Chief Executive
+Mr. Kenneth Hiu King Kon, Executive Director and Deputy Chief Executive

-Aged 49.
+Aged 50.
 Appointed as a Director and Deputy Chief Executive in October, 1994.
 Mr. Kon graduated from Middlesex University in the United Kingdom with a Bachelor's Degree in Business Studies.
-He has been involved in the planning of many large-scale investment and development projects in the PRC and Hong Kong and has over twenty-four years' experience in investment and management in manufacturing industries and property development.
+He has been involved in the planning of many large-scale investment and development projects in the PRC and Hong Kong and has over twenty-five years' experience in investment and management in manufacturing industries and property development.
 He also has extensive experience in securities trading, corporate finance, mergers and acquisitions and corporate restructuring.
 He is also the General Manager of Dan Form (Hong Kong) Limited, a wholly-owned subsidiary of the Company.